flavioneubauer/banking-api-mnpuig/TASK-LOG.md

             amount

 In this first step I will create it as a monolith cause we don't actually have any real numbers on the amount of requests, but this service can be scaled up vertically or horizontally if needed.

+1.3 Business and Controller setup

+After creating the main classes and packages I started to implemnt the first part: the bank account creation.

+Had some issues with the testing framework.
+Wanted to use mockit but for some reason some of the annotations and mocking was not working.

+So, since we have a restricted timebox will implement all the features and get back to it with a little bit more time.

+1.4